Hitachi Energy MACH GWS Products

 What could happen

-An attacker with local access could inject malicious code, read or modify critical files, hijack user sessions, and bypass authentication controls on MACH GWS systems, potentially allowing unauthorized manipulation of gateway operations or system shutdown.
+An attacker with local access to a MACH GWS system could inject malicious code, read or modify critical configuration files, or hijack authenticated user sessions to take control of gateway operations and alter process setpoints or communications.

 Who's at risk